Bayesian Algorithmic Mechanism Design: Reduction: Ideal Model

-\paragraph{Notes.} We make the following notes about our main result (detailed discussion is given in our conclusions). \begin{itemize} \item The argument fails for non-linear objectives such as makespan.
+\paragraph{Notes.} We make the following notes about our main result.
+A more detailed discussion is given in our conclusions. \begin{itemize} \item The argument fails for non-linear objectives such as makespan.
 While D2 holds, it will not lead to an overall bound on the expected performance.
 See Appendix~\ref{app:makespan} for an example.

-\item Our ironing procedure is distinct from Myerson's.
+\item Our ironing procedure is distinct from Myerson's, in the sense that Myerson's procedure yields a different mechanism.
 Myerson irons virtual valuations and allocates to maximize ironed virtual value.
 This is not the same as maximizing virtual value and then ironing the allocation rule where it is non-monotone.
 See Appendix~\ref{app:Myerson} for an example.